Independent · Free · No data stored

 No. iVisa is a commercial visa middleman.
 It is not affiliated with any Indonesian government agency.

-Indonesia’s situation is unusual because there are two separate official sites for two separate forms — and travelers often don’t realize until after they’ve paid:
+Indonesia’s situation is unusual because there are two official government entry points for two different needs — and travelers often don’t realize until after they’ve paid:

-2. molina.imigrasi.go.id — Electronic Visa on Arrival (e-VOA). $35 USD government fee.
+2. evisa.imigrasi.go.id — Electronic Visa on Arrival (e-VOA). $35 USD government fee.
 Only required for nationalities not eligible for visa-free entry.
 Run by the Directorate General of Immigration.

 iVisa is not either of these. iVisa charges fees on top of both, and sometimes bundles them in confusing ways.